FarronF/limerick-council-meetings/meetings/2021/04/21-Virtual Meeting of the Home and Social Development Strategic Policy Committee/Minutes - Meeting of the Home and Social Development Strategic Policy Committee - 17th February 2021.md

 allocation scheme.
 Ms. Newell gave brief overview of background of 2017 adopted allocation

 scheme and noted that we are proposing a draft revision.
+Ms. Newell went on to say that we are
+---
-Ms. Newell went on to say that we are--- doing is we are proposing to input the scheme to allow us to operate the private downsizing
+doing is we are proposing to input the scheme to allow us to operate the private downsizing

 (rightsizing) scheme.